-How to Improve Uneven Skin Texture, According to Skin-Care Experts
+How to Improve Uneven Skin Texture, According to Experts

 When it comes to skin concerns, acne, hyperpigmentation and wrinkles are typically at the top of the list.
-Skin texture, which refers to the smoothness or roughness of skin, may not be as commonly talked about, but it can still be frustrating to deal with.
-To find out what causes an uneven, bumpy or rough complexion and to get tips on how to improve it, we reached out to board-certified dermatologist Dr. Elizabeth Houshmand and board-certified plastic surgeon Dr. Terri Maffi.
+Uneven skin texture, which refers to the smoothness or roughness of skin, may not be as commonly talked about, but it can still be frustrating to deal with.
+To find out what causes an uneven, bumpy or rough complexion and to get tips on how to improve the skin texture of your face, we reached out to Dr. Elizabeth Houshmand, a board-certified dermatologist based in Texas, and Dr. Terri Maffi, board-certified plastic surgeon based in Arizona.

 What Causes Uneven Skin Texture?

 “Uneven skin texture is commonly a result of excess dead skin cells that build up on the surface of the skin,” says Dr. Houshmand.
 “This can make areas of the skin feel rough to the touch and can also give the skin a dull appearance.”
 Other causes of uneven skin texture include excessive sun exposure, natural aging and smoking.

 If you have uneven skin texture, there are a few things you can incorporate into your skincare routine to help.
 From exfoliation and peels to serums and lasers, sloughing away rough, dead skin cells can help rehab your skin’s texture.